htmercury/Cpp-Keylogger/README.md

     * Name of the process
     * Email to send from and send to
     * Time between each log file generation
-    * When to enable and disable the keyboard hooks
-    * Method of encryption used
     * Format which the keys are recorded
+    * Keys to exclude from recording

 ## Important Information
   * Log files by default are stored in C:\Users\($User)\AppData\Roaming\Microsoft\CLR
   * AppLog files are produced in the location when the keylogger is ran for debugging purposes
   * Problems may occur if the Keylogger in ran multiple times when one is still running
-  * Default name to look for in the task manager to end the keylogger is Keylogger.exe
+  * Default name to look for in the task manager to end the keylogger process is Keylogger.exe

 ### Prerequisites